EasycardNG/API/Webhooks.md

 Next, you need to select event type (for which you want to get webhook requests) and specify webhook url on your side.

+> Please note: Security Header will be implemented and relevant in 2025
 ```
 You cannot use localhost* addresses, as well any intranet addresses
 ```